openmobilityfoundation/mobility-data-specification/policy/README.md

 | `start_date` | timestamp | Optional    | Earliest effective date, default=effective now |
 | `end_date`   | timestamp | Optional    | Latest effective date, default=all future      |

-Note: provider_id is an implicit parameter and will be encoded in the authentication key
+Provider_id is an implicit parameter and will be encoded in the authentication mechanism, or an entire list of policies should be produced.

 Returns: List of policy objects effective during the timespan described by greater than or equal to `start_time` and less than or equal to `end_time`, plus a timestamp for `updated` and `version` with the schema version.